ollieread/laravel-repositories/README.md

 There is none just yet, but there may be in the future.

 ## Usage
-To use this package, simple create yourself a repository, lets say `App\Repositories\PostRepository` and extend the base repository;
+To use this package, simply create yourself a repository, lets say `App\Repositories\PostRepository` and extend the base repository;

     Ollieread\Repositories\Repository